lucatestone/SurfaceTriangulation/README.md

 If the input is a vector file, the triangulation is computed using a Delaunay algorithm.
 Three output files are possible:  .txt .stl (binary) .stl (ASCII).
+Some Windows machines do not support .stl (binary).

 HOW TO INSTALL

 This plugin relies on the numpy-stl package which must be installed by the user.
+If you want to use the 3d plot tool you need QGIS 64bit version.

 LINUX (Ubuntu)